Clan Robertson: 17th century and Civil War

 Under Alexander Robertson, 12th chief, the clan is said to have supported Montrose in all of his battles during the Scottish Civil War.
 During this time, the main Robertson castle at Invervack, near the present Clan museum, was burned by Cromwell's forces, and many family records were lost.
 The Clan Robertson played a major part in the fighting at the Battle of Inverlochy (1645) in support of the royalist, James Graham, 1st Marquis of Montrose, where they put the king's enemies to flight.
 Alexander Robertson of Lude fought for Charles I of Scotland at the Battle of Tippermuir and as a result Lude was burned by Cromwell's forces in retaliation.

-In 1653 the Earl of Glencairn was in Rannoch looking for support for Charles II.
-He raised the Clan MacGregor from the Isle of Rannoch and Alexander Robertson led his men from Fea Corrie.
-Both forces met above Annat and marched up the old path to Loch Garry.
-However, the leaders reportedly quarrelled so much among themselves that Cromwell's General, George Monk had little difficulty in winning the ensuing Battle of Dalnaspidal.

 Alexander Robertson, 13th chief (b.
 1668) joined the Jacobite rising of 1689 and was taken prisoner a few weeks after the Jacobite defeat at the Battle of Dunkeld.
 After being released he went to live in France for thirteen years where he served for some time in the French army.
 He returned to Scotland in 1703.